The Storyteller (Picoult novel): Plot

 Not long after hearing Josef's confession, Sage receives a call saying that Josef is in the hospital from an attempted suicide.
 Sage begins to ponder her relationship with Adam, after running into him with his arm around his wife in a cafe while she was with Leo.
 Sage cuts ties with Adam, as she comes to realize that she is not happy being "the other woman".
 Adam, trying to recover their relationship, goes to Sage's home and proposes, telling her that he is filling for divorce so he can marry her, but she tells him to leave.
 While Josef is in the hospital, Sage learns that her grandmother Minka has died in her sleep, which Sage blames herself for, as she thinks that making her discuss the Holocaust caused her great stress and upset.

 At Minka's wake, Sage is overwhelmed by the number of people present, so Leo takes her away to a hotel, where the two of them become intimate and enter into a relationship.
 Upon Josef's release from hospital, Sage decides to help him achieve his final wish.
 After an in-depth chat with Mary about forgiveness, Sage decides she cannot forgive Josef for the crimes he committed.
 Josef further confesses to Sage that the worst crime he ever committed was not Darija's murder, but watching his brother choke to death in front of him and choosing not to save him.
 Sage eventually poisons Josef with a pastry with Monkshood inside instead of cinnamon and chocolate.
 Josef's last words are "how does it end", with Sage replying "like this" and leaving, not realizing that the words were in fact about Minka's story, which she never completed.

 Once Sage returns home, she discovers that the hospital wristband Josef was wearing states his blood type as B+, although Reiner's was known to be AB.
 After rifling through his possessions, Sage also finds the story that her grandmother wrote during her time in Auschwitz on the back of photos of dead Jews, which had been taken by Reiner's brother, Franz, who had made up his own ending to the story as he was desperate for closure.
-Sage suddenly realises that Josef Weber was not Reiner Hartmann, but his younger brother Franz, and that she killed a man who was not who she thought he was.
+Sage realizes that Josef Weber was not Reiner Hartmann, but his younger brother Franz, and that she killed a man who was not who she thought he was.
 Nonetheless, Sage realizes that Franz's conscience was not clear either, as he was still an SS officer.